umr4nlp/umr-guidelines/guidelines.md

 native speakers of the language).

-Noun incorporation constructions come in different types across languages.
+Noun incorporation constructions come in different types across languages (Mithun 1984).
 Some constructions, such as the one illustrated by *-e'ei* 'head' above, are not very grammaticalized.
 Here, the incorporated noun functions as an argument of the verb, meaning that no overt NP can be present in the clause to fill this semantic role.
 So, while UMR treats